 Rock and Roll is laced with legal horror stories and bad, greedy management, especially in the early days.
-Even well versed artists like the Rolling Stones got taken by one of their managers -Allan Klein- for much of their early songwriting credits.
-The story of Jan and Dean is one of these.
-Divide and control is the favorite manipulation of creative forces, side-tracked by contracts and one-sided agreements.
+Even well versed, supposedly smart artists like the Rolling Stones got taken by one of their managers -Allan Klein- for much of their early songwriting credits.
+The story of Jan and Dean is one of legal abuse.
+Divide and control is the favorite manipulation tested on creative forces, as they are being side-tracked by contracts and one-sided agreements.
 Creative people are always in the hands of shady movers and shakers if they want to make it; unfortunately few of these movers and shakers have decency, while most are greedy and criminally dishonest.

 The original run for Jan and Dean ended with a bang just before noon on April 12, 1966, sealing a legacy of eight years with 26 chart records, including seven Top 10 and sixteen Top 40 hits, plus various stabs at film and television.
 The following story is one of many ugly interactions between creative music production and legal crap that was put in front of many of our early music legends.